 Selenium and JMeter are two examples of software used for performing load testing.
 Selenium can record user actions within a browser and replay them.
 Selenium scripts can also be edited using different programming languages and testing platforms.
 Selenium Grid allows for performing multiple tests from multiple machines at one time.
 While Selenium was not designed strictly for load testing, it can be used for generating scripts that integrate directly with a number of testing platforms.

 Most load testing tools let you record or write a script that interacts with a website or application.
 Those scripts are then put into test scenarios or scheduled tests.
 You then identify the scope and the quantity of users required in the test, and the length of time to run the test.
 Some tests allow for scaling up users over time, while others my simply identify the maximum number of simultaneous users in the test and spin them all up at once.

 How to load test single-page applications

-Single-page applications (SPAs), sometimes referred to as single-page interface (SPIs), can be trickier to test in terms of measuring KPIs because the page doesn’t necessarily reload each time the user performs an action.
-Single-page applications are meant to fit on a single page and update dynamically, rather than load a new page each time.
+Single-page applications (SPAs), sometimes called single-page interface (SPIs), can be trickier to test in terms of measuring KPIs because the page doesn’t necessarily reload each time the user performs an action.
+Single-page applications “fit” on a single page and update dynamically, rather than load a new page each time.
 This provides users with a smoother, more reactive experience.
-Some load testing platforms will let you measure time between actions such as button clicks and the resultant data displayed on the screen while other systems can only measure the total time it took to complete a script.
+Some load testing platforms will let you measure time between actions, such as button clicks, and provide the resulting data on the screen, while other systems can only measure the total time it took for completing a script.